The Bankrate promise

 The choices discussed by the Federal Open Market Committee (FOMC) during Fed meetings are not the exact interest rates consumers will be offered; rather, they impact the cost for banks to lend to each other.
 Because of this, banks and lenders may change the rates they offer to consumers when the federal funds rate changes.
 When the Fed raises interest rates, auto loan rates may rise as well, or vice versa.

-In response to the economic disruptions caused by the pandemic, the central bank aims to control inflation through a rate hike.
-The updated target range for the federal funds rate is set at 4.25-4.5 percent as of September 20, 2023.
+In response to the economic disruptions caused by the pandemic, the central bank controls inflation through rate hikes.
+The target range for the federal funds rate remained at 5.25 to 5.5 percent as of September 20, 2023.
 The rate remains at its highest in 22 years following the 0.25 percentage point increase at the July meeting, and the FOMC indicated there may be one last hike in 2023.

 This number does not control auto rates directly.
 Rather, it is tied to the prime rate.
 Simply, the 11 rate increases since the beginning of 2022 mean that vehicle financing could cost you more money.
-But lenders do still hold power when it comes to the amount charged to borrowers based on a driver’s credit history.
+But lenders still hold power regarding the amount charged to borrowers based on a driver’s credit history.

-But Sarah Foster, senior U.S economy reporter at Bankrate, notes that right now it is just an expensive time to purchase a vehicle — with or without this rate hike.
+But Sarah Foster, senior U.S economy reporter at Bankrate, notes that now it is just an expensive time to purchase a vehicle — with or without rate hikes.